Triblio Review

 Who Buys Triblio

-Buyers are typically Directors of ABM or Marketing Ops at $50M to $300M B2B companies, often in IT services, enterprise tech, or industries adjacent to IDG's editorial coverage.
-The team has a real ABM program but a constrained budget.
-Buyers are often existing IDG/Foundry media customers who get a bundled pitch on the platform side.
+The typical Triblio/Foundry Intent buyer is a Director of ABM, Director of Demand Generation, or Marketing Operations Lead at a $50M to $300M ARR B2B company, often in IT services, cybersecurity, enterprise software, hardware, or industries adjacent to IDG's editorial coverage.
+The team usually runs a real ABM program with a constrained budget and is looking to consolidate vendors.
+A surprising share of buyers come in through an existing Foundry media relationship rather than through a cold ABM platform evaluation.
 Budget posture is mid five to low six figures annual.
-The team usually has a marketing ops resource but not a full ABM lead.
+The team almost always has a marketing operations resource but rarely a full-time ABM lead.
+Companies under $25M ARR struggle to extract ROI because they cannot fund the advertising spend needed to activate the intent signal.

 Best For